 Some of the extra benefits, such as the over-the-counter purchase plan, involve an additional fee.

-Call Kaiser to learn about plans available in your area.
+Call Highmark to learn about plans available in your area.

 Many Medicare Advantage Plans also include extra benefits that Original Medicare does not provide such as hearing, vision, and dental care.
 In addition, many companies include free amenities such as health promotion services, free home prescription drug delivery service, and more.
 A few even offer free meal delivery (after hospitalization).